-LOA Boats Worldwide Up to 5.0m 100
+LOA Boats Worldwide

-- (f) the requirements of 26.2.1(e)(ii) may be waived by the Council, upon recommendation of the Equipment Committee, when considering a class which serves a unique aspect of sailing. - For the purposes of these regulations "continent" means any one of Europe, North America, South America, Asia, Africa and Oceania. - (g) paid an application fee as established by the Council from time to time; - (h) its constitution and class rules available on the ISAF website or with a link from the ISAF website. - 26.3 There shall be an executed agreement between the ISAF Ltd., the Class/Owners Association and where relevant the Trademark, Trade Name and the Copyright Owner.
-This agreement shall include at a minimum the following matters: - (a) define, if any, the ownership of the Copyright, Trade Name and Trademark and establish the rights granted and the responsibilities, obligations and restrictions that apply to the use of such rights generally and among the parties to the agreement; - (b) where a licensed builder system is to be adopted, establish the procedure for granting licences and the control of the licensed builders; - (c) agree on the amount of the ISAF fee for each boat which is recommended as 0.4% of the average retail price of a complete new boat without sails as a guideline for negotiation; - (d) define the method of issuing and using ISAF plaques, if any, Sail numbers, Measurement forms, Measurement certificates, changes to class rules and any other documentation affecting the ownership and the use of the boat; and - (e) provide that the Class organization and members of the class shall act in accordance with the ISAF Constitution, Rules and Regulations.
+(f) the requirements of 26.2.1(e)(ii) may be waived by the Council, upon recommendation of the Equipment Committee, when considering a class which serves a unique aspect of sailing.

+For the purposes of these regulations "continent" means any one of Europe, North America, South America, Asia, Africa and Oceania.

+- (g) paid an application fee as established by the Council from time to time; - (h) its constitution and class rules available on the ISAF website or with a link from the ISAF website. - There shall be an executed agreement between the ISAF Ltd., the Class/Owners Association and where relevant the Trademark, Trade Name and the Copyright Owner.
+This agreement shall include at a minimum the following matters: - (a) define, if any, the ownership of the Copyright, Trade Name and Trademark and establish the rights granted and the responsibilities, obligations and restrictions that apply to the use of such rights generally and among the parties to the agreement; - (b) where a licensed builder system is to be adopted, establish the procedure for granting licences and the control of the licensed builders; - (c) agree on the amount of the ISAF fee for each boat which is based on 0.4% on the first £20,000 then 0.2% on the next £70,000 and 0.1% on the amount above £90,000 of the average retail price of a complete new boat without sails as a guideline for negotiation; - (d) define the method of issuing and using ISAF plaques, if any, Sail numbers, Measurement forms, Measurement certificates, changes to class rules and any other documentation affecting the ownership and the use of the boat; and - (e) provide that the Class organization and members of the class shall act in accordance with the ISAF Constitution, Rules and Regulations.